My Lovin' (You're Never Gonna Get It): Retrospective review

-In an 2017 retrospective review, Quentin Harrison from Albumism noted the "soul sass" of the song.
-AllMusic editor Jose F. Promis felt that it "combined perfect harmonies, street sass, and 1990s female assertion to create one of the biggest hits of 1992, as well as a catch phrase which became ubiquitous in popular culture."
-Another editor, Stephen Thomas Erlewine, described it as "swaggering".
+In a 2017 retrospective review, Quentin Harrison from Albumism noted the "soul sass" of the song.
+AllMusic editor Jose F. Promis felt it "combined perfect harmonies, street sass, and 1990s female assertion to create one of the biggest hits of 1992, as well as a catch phrase which became ubiquitous in popular culture."
+Another AllMusic editor, Stephen Thomas Erlewine, described it as "swaggering".
 Daryl Easlea for BBC in 2009 noted its "pop sensibility".
 Christine Werthman from Complex said the song "isn’t some polite rejection; it’s a hope-the-door-hits-your-ass-on-your-way-out tell-off.
-“Maybe next time, you’ll give your woman a little respect,” Robinson taunts.
-That just as well may have been an R-E-S-P-E-C-T as the four divas say everything the Chiffons never could."
-In an 2020 retrospective review, Pop Rescue declared it as "a masterpiece!"
+Maybe next time, you'll give your woman a little respect, Robinson taunts.
+That just as well may have been an 'R-E-S-P-E-C-T' as the four divas say everything the Chiffons never could."
+In a 2020 retrospective review, Pop Rescue named it "a masterpiece!"
 Laura Checkoway from Vibe wrote that on the song, En Vogue was "sassy" and "assertive".

 Music video

-The accompanying music video for the song was directed by Matthew Rolston in February 1992.
-The video features the group singing the song, intercut with footage of two male back-up dancers, clad in zentai, dancing.
-The video was inspired by the scene "Big Spender" from the musical Sweet Charity.
+The music video for "My Lovin' (You're Never Gonna Get It)" was directed by American director Matthew Rolston in February 1992.
+The video features the group singing the song, intercut with footage of two male backup dancers, clad in zentai, dancing.
+The video was inspired by the "Big Spender" number from the musical Sweet Charity.
+It was nominated in six categories at the 1992 MTV Video Music Awards including Best Group Video, Best Dance Video, Best Direction in a Video, Best Editing in a Video and Best Cinematography in a Video, and won in the category for Best Choreography with choreographers Frank Gatson Jr., Travis Payne and LaVelle Smith Jr. receiving the award.